ehmatthes/pcc_2e/updates/updates.md

 ## Recent Updates

-### Python 3.8 is out
+### Python 3.9 is out

-The latest version of Python 3.8 was released on October 14th, 2019.
-Read [more about the Python 3.8 release](../python3_8/).
+The latest version of Python 3.9 was released on October 5th, 2020.
+Read [more about the Python 3.9 release](../python3_9/).

-Everything in the book should still work with Python 3.8, except you might need to install a specific version of Pygame.
-For that update, see the section [Pygame on Python 3.8](../python3_8#pygame-on-python-38).
+Everything in the book works with Python 3.9.

 ### Django 3.2 is out